FriedHamCheese/WorkTable/README.md

 5. The executable is located in bin as build.exe.
 Since the compiler and linker is called from the project directory rather than the ./src directory, you should not enter ./bin and run build.exe directly, rather you would run it as ./bin/build.exe from the project directory.
 6. (Optional) Developer documentation in html Doxygen.
    Navigate to the doc folder and run `Doxygen docconf` to generate the offline html documentation.
-   The landing page of the documentation is the index.html.
+   The landing page of the documentation is in ./doc/html/index.html.

-And with that, a window and a warning dialog should pop up as a first boot greet!
+And with that, a warning dialog should pop up as a first boot greet!

 # How to use WorkTable